Bears vs. 49ers prediction, odds, time: 'Sunday Night Football' picks by proven model

 How to make Bears vs. 49ers picks

 SportsLine's model has simulated Niners vs. Bears 10,000 times is going Over on the total, projecting 53 combined points.
-It also says one side of the spread is the better value.
+It also says one side of the spread hits over 50% of the time.
 You can only get the pick at SportsLine.

-So who wins Bears vs. Niners, and which side of the spread is the better value?
+So who wins Bears vs. Niners, and which side of the spread hits in over 50% of simulations?
 Visit SportsLine now to see which side of the 49ers vs. Bears spread to jump on, all from the advanced model that finished up over $7,000 on its NFL picks since its inception, and find out.